MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 >[!IMPORTANT]
 > While defining an **Operator** is optional, it's recommended.
 Auto attendants redirect calls to the operator if there is an error in the Auto attendant configuration due to a user or shared voicemail account being deleted or if the caller doesn't make any selection after listening to the menu three consecutive times.
 >
-> If an operator isn't defined, the Auto attendant will drop the call.
+> If an operator isn't defined, the Auto attendant drops the call.
 >
 > In addition to defining an operator, the operator needs to be one of the configured menu choices.